angus-ai/angus-doc/sdk/restful/index.rst

 Resources
 ---------

 Angus.ai provides a "resource oriented" API.
-Each asset is represented as a resource with at least one URL.
+Each image, piece of sound, document and other assets are represented as a resource with at least one URL.
 Currently, most angus.ai resources only have a JSON representation.